 One risk that is easy to relate to is diversification of investments.
 You might have heard the phrase “Never but all your eggs in one basket”.
 This is true no matter what you invest in.
-When diversifying it is important diversify not only across loans but also on different platforms.
+When diversifying it is important to diversify not only across loans but also on different platforms.

-Closely related to the platform diversity is the loan originators.
+Closely related to platform diversity is the loan originators.
 While it is important to diversity across loan originators it is also important to evaluate loan originators.
 The loan originators might have been assessed by the P2P lending platform.
 A platform known for doing this is Mintos.
 However, some platforms are acting as loan originators as well.
 While a platform like Mintos is intermediate from borrowers to investors, platforms like Envestio is lending to borrowers themselves through their platform instead of using loan originators.

 The different platforms in Europe all have diverse strategies and ways of working.
 Therefore, it is important that you understand the platforms you are investing with.
 If you have invested in loans with buyback guarantee on e.g. Mintos or Grupeer, you will get your funds back if the borrower defaults on the loan.
-However, if the borrowers defaults on a platform like Envestio, you will have to accept the full loss of your funds.
+However, if the borrowers default on a platform like Envestio, you will have to accept the full loss of your funds.

 A very underestimated step of risk assessments is the financial state of the platforms.
 If a platform does bankrupt you can be exposed to financial losses as well.
 Again, it is important to understand how the platforms are put together.
 Using Mintos as an example: the loan originators are liable for the loans even if Mintos goes bust.
 Mintos will only act as an intermediate from the loan originators to the investors.

 Knowing the legislation will help you a great deal.
-For example, the UK suddenly banned P2P lending for investors due to the risk they are exposed to through the P2P lending.
+For example, the UK suddenly banned P2P lending for investors due to the risk they are exposed to through P2P lending.
 The UK authorities would like to develop some legislation to regulate the P2P lending industry.
-The UK authorities have have discovered some risks towards the investors, and to protect the UK investors they have banned P2P lending until further notice.
+The UK authorities have discovered some risks towards the investors, and to protect the UK investors they have banned P2P lending until further notice.
 If your region were to do such regulations, you should act and comply with the regulation.

 The platforms LendingClub and Prosper are the only platforms old enough to have been through a recession.
-They where both in the 2008 recession.
+They were both in the 2008 recession.
 New platforms are emerging all the time, while the older platforms are expanding.
 Therefore, the P2P lending industry could be inflating and collapse in the next recession.

 You can read a more in-depth of P2P lending risks and ways to mitigate the risks in my 7 risks of P2P lending article.